Production

 The answer is twofold: cultural authenticity and hardware integration.
 Akai did not ignore the AI revolution; they actively absorbed it.
 Modern updates to the MPC operating system (such as the heavily utilized MPC3 OS) have introduced powerful, AI-driven features directly into the standalone hardware.

 The most revolutionary of these features is onboard stem separation.
+Onboard stem separation is a localized machine-learning audio processing technique that dissects a mixed audio file into isolated vocal, drum, bass, and melodic components in real-time.
 Previously, if a producer wanted to sample a 1970s soul record but only wanted the bassline, they had to painstakingly EQ the track to isolate low frequencies, often ending up with a muddy, unusable sample.
-Today, the MPC utilizes localized machine learning algorithms to instantly, perfectly separate a stereo audio file into isolated vocal, drum, bass, and melodic stems—all without ever needing to connect to a laptop.
+Today, the MPC utilizes localized machine learning algorithms running on dedicated internal DSP chips to instantly, perfectly separate a stereo audio file into isolated stems—all without ever needing to connect to a laptop or cloud server.

 This is the hybrid workflow in action: using cutting-edge AI to execute a tedious technical task, which then allows the producer to physically chop and manipulate those pristine stems on the legendary 16 pads using their own human timing.